Septh/rollup-plugin-node-externals/README.md

 # rollup-plugin-node-externals
 A Rollup plugin that automatically declares NodeJS built-in modules as `external`.
 Can also handle npm dependencies, devDependencies, peerDependencies and optionalDependencies.
 Works in monorepos too!

 ## Why?

-By default, Rollup doesn't know a thing about NodeJS, so trying to bundle simple things like `import * as path from 'path'` in your code generates an `Unresolved dependencies` error.
-The solution here is twofold:
+By default, Rollup doesn't know a thing about NodeJS, so trying to bundle simple things like `import * as path from 'path'` in your code generates an `Unresolved dependencies` warning.

-* Either use some kind of shim like those provided by [rollup-plugin-node-builtins](https://github.com/calvinmetcalf/rollup-plugin-node-builtins).
-* Or tell Rollup that the `path` module is in fact `external`: this way, Rollup won't try to bundle it in and rather leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).
+The solution here is quite simple: you must tell Rollup that the `path` module is in fact `external`.
+This way, Rollup won't try to bundle it in and rather leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).

-However, this must be done for each and every NodeJS built-in: `path`, `os`, `fs`, etc., which can quicky become cumbersome when done manually.
+However, this must be done for each and every NodeJS built-in that you happen to use in your program: `path`, `os`, `fs`, `url`, etc., which can quicky become cumbersome when done manually.

 So the primary goal of this plugin is simply to automatically declare all NodeJS built-in modules as `external`.
-> Note: the list of builtins is obtained via [the builtin-modules package](https://github.com/sindresorhus/builtin-modules) by Sindre Sorhus and should be up-to-date with your current NodeJS version.

 This plugin will also allow you to declare your dependencies (as declared in your `package.json` file) as `external`.
-This may come in handy when building an [Electron](https://electronjs.org) app, for example.

 ## Install
 ```sh
 npm install --save-dev rollup-plugin-node-externals
 ```

 ## Usage
 ```js
 import externals from 'rollup-plugin-node-externals'